Bilingual or multilingual staff can be a company’s greatest asset, especially for organizations with worldwide offices or those with clients overseas.

-Saba notes that bilingual employees can help with cultural insights for meetings, communication methods, building rapport and any business pursued in export markets.
-Additionally, they can assist with translation and localisation.
+Saba notes that bilingual employees can help with cultural insights for meetings, communication methods, building rapport, and any business pursued in export markets.
+Additionally, they can assist with translation and localization.

-“Having qualified bilingual or multilingual staff shows potential customers that the organisation is making the commitment to go into new markets and meet and service their demands,” says Saba.
+“Having qualified bilingual or multilingual staff shows potential customers that the organization is making the commitment to go into new markets and meet and service their demands,” says Saba.

 Create a diverse work environment

-An organisation with bilingual speakers is appealing to job seekers who are looking for a diverse workplace.
+An organization with bilingual speakers is appealing to job seekers who are looking for a diverse workplace.
 Similarly, a diverse workplace provides current bilingual employees with a sense of inclusion.